NoRed0x/NoRed0x.github.io/_posts/Red-Teaming/2021-08-22-windows-enumeration .md

 <img src="/img/win_enum/6.PNG" alt="Getting-gz" width="800" height="300">

-arp is a command-line network utility that  manipulates the System's ARP cache.
-It also allows a complete dump of the ARP cache
+The arp -a command displays the IP to physical address translation used by the address resolution protocol.
 ```
 arp -a
 ```